xldenis/ill/README.md

 Notice that laziness is _not_ a fixed requirement.
 If possible, I'd like to provide both lazy and strict backends to the language so the approaches can easily be compared to each other.

-## Contributions

-I'll happily accept contributions in the form of pull requests.
-This is a personal project though so I won't guarantee code quality (yet) or documentation.

 ## State of the Compiler

 So far, I've advanced quite a lot in development.
 Here are the finished phases